yyhh-org/site/content/datalevin-1-0-0-is-here.md

 * Read the new guide at **[datalevin.org](https://datalevin.org)**.
 * Get the complete print or ebook edition of ***[Datalevin: The Definitive Guide](https://www.amazon.com/dp/B0H8X1QF2Q/)***.
-* Browse the source and installation options on **[GitHub](https://github.com/datalevin/datalevin)**.
+* Explore, use, and contribute to the open-source code on **[GitHub](https://github.com/datalevin/datalevin)**.
 * Use Datalevin from **[Clojure](https://clojars.org/datalevin)**,